 Last Updated on

-Since its release at the end of 2022, ChatGPT has taken the world by storm and has become one of the most popular chatbots around.
+Since its release in late November 2022, ChatGPT has become one of the most popular chatbots around.
 The AI bot developed by OpenAI has some extremely advanced capabilities.
+These abilities include natural language processing, or NLP, which allows it to produce human-like text and, in some cases, go undetected by universities.
 Quite recently, ChatGPT successfully passed the law bar exam.
 As a result, this AI model has become a topic of interest/concern for many students and universities alike.

-Due to its free nature and its accessibility as an ai writing tool, many students have been reaching for this model for their university assignments and academic writing assignments.
-And if you are a student hoping to use this in the future, you may have concerns about whether your university can detect ChatGPT or content written by artificial intelligence in general.
+Due to its free nature and its accessibility as an AI writing tool, many students have been reaching for this model for their university assignments and academic writing assignments.
+If you are a student hoping to use this in the future, you may have concerns about whether your university can detect ChatGPT or content written by artificial intelligence in general.

 Essential AI Tools